merkdirwas1/Studienprojekt-TE-3/README.md

 | spanish    | -0.7026658191829092 | -0.7050762147546915 |
 | swedish    | -0.7178182515087663 | -0.7189209661286434 |

-The data shows that there are no significant differences between the in-group and out-group maximums, except for the English and Swedish groups.
-Most tasks are in English, but this does not necessarily indicate a general behaviour.
-The small sample sizes show a large spread in the LogMe values.
-The same behaviour is shown by the mean of all in-group and out-group values.
-The minimum values show an even stronger trend, with the values closer together.
-Therefore, the languages do not provide evidence as to whether two tasks are bound together or whether a task of the same language provides a better intermediate task than a task of a different language.
+The data indicates that there are no significant differences between the in-group and out-group maximums, with the exception of the English and Swedish groups.
+While the majority of tasks are conducted in English, this does not necessarily imply a universal tendency.
+The limited sample sizes indicate considerable variation in the LogMe values.
+The mean of all in-group and out-group values exhibits equivalent behaviour.
+The minimum values demonstrate an even more pronounced trend, with the values exhibiting greater proximity.
+Consequently, the languages provide no evidence to indicate whether two tasks are bound together or whether a task of the same language provides a superior intermediate task in comparison to a task of a different language.

 ## Categories